 If you fill one or more of these corporate needs, you may have found a target market.

-Describe Your Ideal Customer Based on Your Market Research
+Describe Your Ideal Customer Based on Your Target Market Segmentation

 By now you should have a picture emerging of who you think your ideal customer is or who you want it to be.